LGBTQ people in Colombia

 The initialism LGBTQ is used to refer collectively to lesbian, gay, bisexual, transgender, and queer people and the community subculture that surrounds them.

-In spite of considerable de jure legal protection for the LGBTQ community in Colombia (see LGBTQ rights in Colombia), LGBTQ individuals, in particular transgender individuals, are often subject to discrimination and struggle with gaining acceptance.
+In spite of considerable legal protection for the LGBTQ community in Colombia (see LGBTQ rights in Colombia), LGBTQ individuals, in particular transgender individuals, are often subject to discrimination and struggle with gaining acceptance.

 Demographics

 There are no complete statistical studies on the number of gay, lesbian, bisexual or transgender people in Colombia.

 In August 2020, questions about sexual orientation and gender identity were included in the National Poll on Consumption of Psychoactive Substances (Encuesta Nacional de Consumo de Sustancias Psicoactivas, or ENCSPA).
 Because of the privacy level of this particular poll, given to randomly selected households and filled out by only one person in the household, it was considered a good opportunity for questions about LGBTQ identification.
 The results were that 98.78% of respondents identified as heterosexual, while the remaining 1.22% identified themselves as gay, lesbian, bisexual, or other.
 Additionally, 51.86% identified as women and 48.07% as men, while the remaining 0.05% identified themselves as transgender and 0.02% as other.
 A spokesperson for the human rights organization Dejusticia said these numbers appear very low compared to studies in other countries and may be skewed by the respondents' fear of discrimination.